Simone Giertz: Yetch Store (2022–present)

 In May 2022, Giertz started the Yetch Store, a product design company with an online shop.
 The company's name is a phonetic spelling of her surname.
 Yetch was announced in a YouTube video titled, "Is this the world's worst jigsaw puzzle".
 The video demonstrated the company's first product, the Incomplete White Puzzle, a completely white puzzle that appears to have one piece missing; she took nineteen hours to complete it.
 Upon the company's launch, it sold three other products: the Every Day Calendar as well as two rings, one with a screwdriver and one with a screw head.
 Giertz later made a YouTube video describing the difficulty of manufacturing and shipping these rings.
 In November 2023, Giertz led a Kickstarter campaign for a clothes hanger that folded to save space, called the Coat Hinger.
 The Kickstarter campaign earned over $60,000 and the product was sold on the Yetch Store.

-In 2023 and 2024, Giertz's YouTube videos featured creations such as a robot arm made of stained glass, a box that shreds a message once opened, a pasta extruder made to resemble facial hair on a mannequin head, a hat that unzips into a tote bag, a motorized skateboard made of Lego Technic parts for her dog to skateboard, and—in a collaboration with Kampf—a pair of safety goggles that functions as a ruler.
+In 2023 and 2024, Giertz's YouTube videos featured creations such as a robot arm made of stained glass, a box that shredded a message once opened, a pasta extruder made to resemble facial hair on a mannequin head, a hat that unzipped into a tote bag, a motorized skateboard made of Lego Technic parts for her dog to skateboard, and—in a collaboration with Kampf—a pair of safety goggles that functioned as a ruler.
 In a December 2024 Instagram Reel, Giertz showed a chair designed to rotate on a lazy Susan surrounded by a rack, allowing it to hold dirty clothing.
 After the chair went viral, Giertz stated plans to sell it as a Yetch product.
+In 2026 she created a Kickstarter for the laundry chair.
 During the 2025 Cairo Maker Faire, Giertz posted a collaboration with Dina Amin, altering a flip clock to track moon phases.